Course information

 Course policies

-- Homework: There will be a homework assignment every two weeks.
-We strongly prefer that you write your assignments in LaTeX.
+- Homework: There will be two homework assignments.
+I strongly prefer that you write your assignments in LaTeX.
 Assignments are to be submitted directly to the instructor via email.

 - Grade: The overall grade will be 20% participation, 40% homework, 40% scribe notes.